TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

      the generated documentation in :file:`Documentation-GENERATED-temp` to your Git repository.
-   * :ref:`editorconfig-in-filenames` is useful, so you will use the recommended Coding Guidelines in your editor or IDE.
+   * :ref:`editorconfig-in-filenames` is useful, so you will use the recommended :ref:`Coding Guidelines <format-rest-cgl>` in your editor or IDE.
 You may need to set this up first (see :ref:`phpstorm-editorconfig` for PhpStorm).

    .. code-block:: bash